-In this guide we’re focussing on just getting you started, and doing a flat piece of crochet where you go back and forth is the simplest way to understand how crochet works.
+In this guide we’re focussing on crochet for beginners, and doing a flat piece of crochet where you go back and forth is the simplest way to learn to crochet and understand how crochet works.
 However, once you’ve mastered the basics, you’ll quickly want to learn how to crochet in the round.
 This is how you make circular shapes, and is essential for lots of different types of projects, from toys to granny squares.
 If you fancy giving it a go, check out our guide on how to crochet work crochet stitches in the round.

 Types of Crochet Stitches

 Now that we’ve got you hooked, there’s plenty more stitches for you to try!
 Crochet stitches come in a huge range of shapes, sizes and combinations, so here’s some quick definitions of some of the most common crochet stitches.

 Chain stitches are used to set the width of a crochet project, but also used to create turning chains which allow for the height of your stitches.
 Chains can also be used by themselves for decorative effect in lace projects.
 Chains are simple to make, simply wrap the yarn around your hook and pull through the loop already on your hook.
 See above for our guide on how to make chain stitches, or check out the full tutorial on how to chain stitch and count your stitches.

 Double crochet stitches are simple solid stitches that are the best stitch to start off with for crochet for beginners.
 See above for our guide on how to make double crochet stitches, or for step-by step photos see our guide on how to make a double crochet stitch.

 Slip stitches are normally use for joining when working in the round in crochet, but can sometimes be used for decorative effect on edgings.
 To make a slip stitch, you insert your hook into the stitch, yarn round hook, then pull through all loops.
 For step-by step photos see our guide on how to make a slip stitch.